-This information will help you prepare for your paracentesis at Memorial Sloan Kettering (MSK).
+This information will help you get ready for your paracentesis at Memorial Sloan Kettering (MSK).

-A paracentesis, or an abdominal tap, is a procedure that is done to remove ascites (build-up of fluid) from your abdomen (belly).
+A paracentesis, or an abdominal tap, is a procedure that removes ascites (build-up of fluid) from your abdomen (belly).
 The fluid buildup can be painful.

 Ascites may be caused by:

 - An infection

 - Inflammation (swelling)

 - An abdominal injury

 - Cirrhosis of the liver (scarring of the liver)